-Most patients treated by Harrow Older People Community Mental Health Team will have short-term mental health issues and after a period of weeks or months they will be referred back to their general practitioner (GP) when their condition has improved.
+Most patients treated by Harrow Older Adults Community Mental Health Team will have short-term mental health issues and after a period of weeks or months they will be referred back to their general practitioner (GP) when their condition has improved.
 A small minority, however, who need specialist care will remain with the team for a longer period for ongoing treatment, care and monitoring.

 Community mental health teams (CMHTs) have three key functions in providing mental health care for older people: